rik2803/aws-ssh/README.md

        7
 ```

-Remove the keys you will not be using soon until you hav 5 or less:
+Remove the keys you will not be using soon until you have 5 or less:

 ```
 $ ssh-add -d <full-path-to-private-key>